-To ensure you are fully informed prior to buying a property, consult a registered conveyancer.
+To ensure you are fully informed prior to buying a property, consult a conveyancer.

-When purchasing a property, you are free to appoint your own conveyancer.
+When buying a property, you are free to appoint your own conveyancer.

 If a real estate agent is selling the property, they may encourage you to consult a conveyancer they work closely with.